-- Marvel Universe.
-At the end of the Secret Wars II series the energy of the Beyonder is shunted out of our universe and becomes a Big Bang, thus creating a new universe.
+- At the end of the Secret Wars II series, the energy of the Beyonder is shunted out of our universe and becomes a Big Bang, thus creating a new universe.

 - The Ur-Example seems to be The Accursed Galaxy (1935) by Edmond Hamilton, where it turns out the reason the universe expands is that a race of Energy Beings once faced the disease of life spreading among the planets of the original supergalaxy, and had no choice but to spin it apart.
 Not quite a bang, but then, the term wasn't coined until over a decade later.

-- The Gods Themselves has the heroes stating at the end that the way they are draining the energy from another universe (which is all a single star) will eventually cause a Big Bang by making the star go supernova.
+- The Gods Themselves: At the end, the heroes say that the way they are draining the energy from another universe (which is all a single star) will eventually cause a Big Bang by making the star go supernova.
 It is unknown whether it happened in our universe, since spontaneous leakages are quite possible.